Alon specializes in counseling public and private companies on capital and debt raising, IPOs, and investment and financing transactions.

 Adv.
 Alon Anava deals primarily in the field of corporate law, securities, and financial regulation.
 He regularly accompanies companies and reporting corporations from the technology, cannabis, and industrial areas.
 He advises on all aspects of the Companies Law and the Securities Law, including the preparation of prospectuses and immediate reports, the carrying out of IPOs, stock exchange delisting procedures, and capital raising.
 He also provides representation before the Israel Securities Authority.

-In addition, Alon specializes in representing crowdfunding intermediaries and fintech companies in licensing proceedings with the Israel Securities Authority and the Capital Market Insurance and Savings Authority.
-He provides ongoing representation also after receipt of the license.
+Alon has unique expertise in the field of crowdfunding.
+Alon represents crowdfunding intermediaries and other fintech companies in licensing proceedings with the Israel Securities Authority and the Capital Market, Insurance and Savings Authority, as well as advises on various regulatory issues.

-Prior to joining Barnea, Alon worked in a leading law firm that specializes in capital markets, financial regulation, and commercial law.
+Prior to joining the firm, Alon worked at a law firm specializing in capital markets, financial regulation, and commercial law.

 The College of Management Academic Studies, LL.B., 2013